top of page

 01:30 pm - Check The Views From Carmo Convent

 Like so many historic buildings in Lisbon, the Carmo Convent was almost completely destroyed by the 1755 earthquake and ensuing tsunami.
-The gothic convent's ruins shouldn't be missed as apart from being located in the hip Chiado district, tt the time of the earthquake, it was the largest church in Lisbon.
-Where the main altar used to be locate located now you have a small archaeological museum where you can appreciate some magnificent tombs, statues, pottery and tiles.
+The Gothic convent's ruins shouldn't be missed as, apart from being located in the hip Chiado district, it was the largest church in Lisbon at the time of the earthquake.
+Where the main altar used to be located, now you have a small archaeological museum where you can appreciate some magnificent tombs, statues, pottery, and tiles.

 02:30 pm - Be Amazed At Praça Do Comércio

-Praça do Comércio or Terreiro do Paço (both the same area) is a massive square down by the Tagus river.
-This square was built after the massive earthquake in 1755 that destroyed most of the city's historic buildings and obliterated the downtown area.
-Around the square, there are some decent options when it comes to grabbing a bite or sipping a beer.
-The different avenues leaving the square are the pedestrianised shopping heart of Lisbon.
-Here you'll find the usual brands like Zara, H&M and also a mix of typical Portuguese stores selling everything from buttons to codfish (although these are unaware breed as most of this area has been swamped with souvenir shops, trendy eateries, hip hairdressers and international cuisine options.
-From Praca do comércio you can easily reach Casa dos Bicos, a historical house built in the early 16th century in the Alfama neighbourhood which has a curious façade of spikes.
+Praça do Comércio, also known as Terreiro do Paço, is a vast square situated by the Tagus River.
+It was constructed following the devastating earthquake of 1755 that destroyed much of the city's historic architecture and levelled the downtown area.
+Surrounding the square, there are several good places to enjoy a meal or a beer.
+The avenues branching out from the square form the pedestrian shopping hub of Lisbon.
+Here, you'll find popular brands like Zara and H&M, along with a variety of traditional Portuguese shops offering everything from buttons to codfish.
+However, many of these have been replaced by souvenir shops, trendy restaurants, stylish hair salons, and international dining options.
+From Praça do Comércio, you can easily visit Casa dos Bicos, a historic house built in the early 16th century in the Alfama neighbourhood, noted for its unique spiked façade.

 04:00 pm - Belém Tower